Raku/doc/CONTRIBUTING.md

 you wish to produced syntax highlighted documentation on your local computer.

-If you use Debian/Jessie, you can simply install `pygmentize` via the package manager:
+If you use Debian/Jessie, you can install `pygmentize` via the `python-pygments` package:

-    $ aptitude install pygmentize
+    $ aptitude install python-pygments

-On Ubuntu install the package python-pygments:
+On Ubuntu install the package `python-pygments`:

     $ sudo apt-get install python-pygments

-On Fedora the package is also named python-pygments:
+On Fedora the package is also named `python-pygments`:

     $ sudo yum install python-pygments